-If the occupant is being assisted, cannot move on their own, and will be left in the room, the assistants will first move the client away from all doors, even if the doors are inactive, and then the clients will disconnect.
+If the occupant is being assisted, cannot move on their own, and their prior action left them in a target room, the assistants will first move the client away from all doors in that room, even if the doors are inactive, and then the assistants will disconnect from the client.
 See Chapter 7 for more information on assisted evacuation.